-NOTICE IS HEREBY GIVEN that the 2023 Annual Meeting of Stockholders ("2023 Annual Meeting") of BrightSpire Capital, Inc., a Maryland corporation, or the Company, will be held on Tuesday, May 16, 2023, at the above time via live webcast to consider and vote upon the following proposals:
+NOTICE IS HEREBY GIVEN that the 2024 Annual Meeting of Stockholders ("2024 Annual Meeting") of BrightSpire Capital, Inc., a Maryland corporation, or the Company, will be held on Thursday, May 16, 2024, at the above time via live webcast to consider and vote upon the following proposals:

-- Election of Directors: Elect six directors nominated by the Company's Board of Directors, each to serve until the 2024 Annual Meeting of Stockholders and until his or her successor is duly elected and qualified; - 2.
-Advisory Vote on Executive Compensation: Approve (on a non-binding basis) compensation of our named executive officers as of December 31, 2022; - Ratification of Appointment of Independent Registered Public Accounting Firm: Ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023; - 4.
-Approval of the Articles of Amendment (the "Charter Amendment") to the Company's Articles of Amendment and Restatement, as amended (the "Charter"): Approve the Charter Amendment to eliminate the supermajority voting requirement in Article VIII, thereby establishing the affirmative vote of a majority of all the votes entitled to be cast on the matter as the voting standard to approve any and all amendments to the Charter (except for those amendments permitted to be made without stockholder approval under Maryland law or by a specific provision in the Charter); and - 5.
-Other Business: Transact any other business that may properly come before the 2023 Annual Meeting or any postponement or adjournment of the 2023 Annual Meeting.
+- 1. Election of Directors: Elect six directors nominated by the Company's Board of Directors, each to serve until the 2025 Annual Meeting of Stockholders and until his or her successor is duly elected and qualified; - Advisory Vote on Executive Compensation: Approve (on a non-binding basis) compensation of our named executive officers as of December 31, 2023; - Ratification of Appointment of Independent Registered Public Accounting Firm: Ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024; and - 4.
+Other Business: Transact any other business that may properly come before the 2024 Annual Meeting or any postponement or adjournment of the 2024 Annual Meeting.